 In English, we think of information as a collection of pieces of general knowledge; facts that inform us how to do things, where to go, what to see, etc. Like the kind of things you find in an information centre in a popular tourist area, for example.

-News (which is an uncountable noun: you don’t watch a new or a news), however, is information we get that tells us about recent events or happenings around your home country and all over the world.
+News (which is an uncountable noun: you don’t watch a new or a news, but you can watch 'a news item', a 'news story' or even 'a news flash') is information we get that tells us about recent events or happenings around your home country and all over the world.
 It is the kind of information that is particularly reported by – and also presented by – newspapers, radio, or television.
 But it can also be information that we, as individuals, feel that we have to give to people if we believe that the recent event or happening is important enough to be news to them and that they should know about it: Have you heard the news?
 Robert’s getting married!

 The confusion perhaps lies in the fact that to inform (the verb) can be used to give both news and information that would be considered important: Let me inform you what’s happening today.
 I can inform you that the game has now been arranged for Monday.
 I need to inform my boss about my holiday arrangements.
 We need to inform the next of kin about the disaster.